 Common Dangers for Workers in the Railroad Industry

-Aside from commonplace accidents such as crushing injuries or blunt force trauma, railroad workers may face severe illnesses related to the harmful chemicals with which they work.
+Aside from commonplace accidents, railroad workers may face severe illnesses related to the harmful chemicals with which they work.

 These harmful substances include:

 - Liquefied petroleum gas

 Regardless of you or your loved ones’ injury or illness, it may have been due to unsafe working conditions, which employers in the railroad industry are legally required to provide.
 If you are a Louisiana railroad worker, or were at one time, our legal team at Arnold & Itkin wants to learn more about damages you have suffered while working on trains or railroads.

 Railroads cover a considerable amount of the surface area of our large nation.
 Many of these railways wind through mountainous regions and areas covered by overgrown trees that block visibility.
 This poses a significant danger when objects block the tracks.